lavthaiba/cabtmTestAutomation/README.md

-**Test Automation Framework with Page Object Model (POM) and TestNG** This is a robust and maintainable test automation framework designed using the Page Object Model (POM) and powered by TestNG.
-The framework aims to provide efficient and organized automation for web application testing.
+**Test Automation Framework with Page Object Model (POM) and TestNG**

+*Welcome to the Test Automation Framework powered by Page Object Model (POM) and TestNG!
+This robust and maintainable framework is designed for web application testing, aiming to provide efficient and organized automation.*

 **Key Features:**
-**Modular Architecture:** The framework follows a modular architecture, dividing the test code into separate modules or classes.
-Each module represents different parts of the application or specific test scenarios, making the code more organized and easier to maintain.
+**Modular Architecture:** The framework follows a modular architecture, dividing the test code into separate classes representing different parts of the application or specific test scenarios.
+This approach makes the code more organized and easier to maintain.

-**Page Object Model (POM):** The framework adheres to the principles of the Page Object Model design pattern.
+**Page Object Model (POM):** The framework strictly adheres to the Page Object Model design pattern.
 Each web page in the application is represented as a Page Object, encapsulating the page's elements and functionalities.
 Test scripts interact with these Page Objects to perform actions and validations, promoting code reusability and reducing maintenance efforts.

 **TestNG Testing Framework:** TestNG is the testing framework of choice for this automation framework.
 It allows for easy test configuration, parallel test execution, and better reporting.
 ExtentReports is integrated into TestNG to provide detailed and visually appealing test reports.